shkennedy/Musio/README.md

 in the directory of pom.xml (the root directory).
 Maven will look in '/angular/dist' for bundled frontend output and it will copy these files to 'src/main/resources/static'.
 Look inside the pom.xml to see how we did this.

-Alternatively, you can also copy over our frontend build files manually by running
+Good to know when developing: to view your frontend code changes without restarting the backend server, do:

 ```
 ng build --output-path=../src/main/resources/static/
 ```

 while in the angular folder.
-What is nice about this is that the backend will live-reload and serve up the updated resources.
-This could make development easier.
+The backend will live-reload and serve up the updated resources.

 The web server will be running on port 8080.